 Treat Yourself Daily

-Many of us enjoy indulging in a daily coffee.
-Personally, I drink Bulletproof Coffee but you can drink any kind of coffee you like!
-Have hot coffee in the winter, iced in the summer… coffee is an adult equivalent of hot chocolate (of course you could have hot chocolate or tea instead of coffee if you’d prefer!) for adults!
+Many of us enjoy indulging in daily coffee.
+Have hot coffee in the winter, iced in the summer… coffee is an adult equivalent of hot chocolate (of course, you could have hot chocolate or tea instead of coffee if you’d prefer) for adults.

-Taking a few minutes to sit with your cozy cup of coffee is a great way to treat yourself and take pause to enjoy its yummy goodness.
-Buttt, of course, a latte-a-day can definitely add up so if your Starbucks budget is running low, ditch the coffee house and make it yourself for a fraction of the cost!
+Taking a few minutes to sit with your cozy cup of coffee is a great way to treat yourself and take a pause to enjoy its yummy goodness.
+But, of course, a latte a day can definitely add up, so if your Starbucks budget is running low, ditch the coffee house and make it yourself for a fraction of the cost.

-Now don’t misunderstand – I still love to treat myself with a Starbucks now and again but it can really take a toll on your budget.
-I only go to Starbucks when I cash in my Ibotta points for free Starbucks gift cards!
+Now don’t misunderstand – I still love to treat myself to a Starbucks now and again, but it can really take a toll on your budget.
+I only go to Starbucks when I cash in my Ibotta points for free Starbucks gift cards.